BARRY COOPER'S EPIC 'ASTRONOMY LIFE', LAID BARE FOR ALL TO READ!

 Ooh!
 Imagine starting out in astronomy at a time when Saturn is just a plain globe without its show-piece!
 I've seen Saturn without its rings three times in my astro-life, so far.
 I wonder how many times I will see it again before I drift off to join the orbiting spheres?

-mounting to get some use out of the old girl.
-The Equatorial mounting it had was just too heavy to keep carrying out to observe and the Dobson mounting was much lighter and easier to set up - The
+14" Newtonian pictured in May 2000.
+I made the Dobson style mounting to get some use out of the old girl.
+The Equatorial mounting it had was just too heavy to keep carrying out to observe and the

-scope has had a lot of use since being remounted.
+Dobson mounting was much lighter and easier to set up - The scope has had a lot of use since being remounted.
 Even after twenty years of use, Paul tells me, "The mounting is as good as ever!"
-(June 2020)

 What I like about observing Saturn:

 It has to be the rings when they're nicely open.
-A good, long focus 60mm refractor telescope will show them clearly.
-A 90mm will show ring A and B as different shades and hint at the Cassini Division, a 150mm parabolic Newtonian will show the rings nicely defined.
+A good, long focus 60mm refractor telescope will show them reasonably clearly.
+A 90mm will show ring A and B as different shades, and hint at the Cassini Division, a 150mm parabolic Newtonian will show the rings nicely defined.
 Anything over 150mm will present a superb view - Whatever instrument you see Saturn in first, it will be amazing!

-air currents spilling out of the warm house...
-I used to do my observations as soon as I got in from my girlfriend's house, at midnight or thereabouts - It wasn't warm in my flat at that
+Note: You shouldn't observe out of an open window because of the warmer air currents spilling out of the warm house...
+I used to do my observations as soon as I got in from my girlfriend's house, at midnight or thereabouts - It wasn't warm in my flat at that point.
+The warmer air, even at midnight in February, if anything, spilled in!

 Location Pic: